NY Yankees News: Can Aaron Judge And Gary Sanchez Lift Yankees To World Series?

 Choi Ji-man will join a long list of Yankees prospects that includes the likes of Clint Frazier and Gleyber Torres, as well as Judge and Sanchez.
 If the Yankees trust in youth is to take them to the World Series, they will need their big-name stars to play a major role.

 Many Yankees fans will feel that 33-year-old Jacoby Ellsbury owes them a huge season.
-Ellsbury signed with the Yankees in 2014, and Fansided claim that he has been “an utter disaster.”
+Ellsbury signed with the Yankees in 2014, and Fansided claims that he has been “an utter disaster.”
 If the rookies are to bring success to the Yankees, Ellsbury will need to have a great season, but many will question whether Ellsbury will have what it takes to bounce back from, what seems to be, a terminal decline since he joined the Yankees.

-December signing Matt Holliday could have a huge role to play is supporting the Yankees emerging stars, the 37-year-old signed a $17 million, one season deal with the Yankees, and his experience could help to stabilize and encourage the Yankees young players.
+December signing Matt Holliday could have a huge role to play is supporting the Yankees emerging stars, the 37-year-old signed a $17 million, one-season deal with the Yankees, and his experience could help to stabilize and encourage the Yankees young players.

 The 2017 Major League Baseball season looks to be a fascinating one for Yankees fans.
 If the season starts well for their rookies, the Yankees have huge potential.
 If it starts badly, and those rookies lose confidence, it could be a long season for New York Yankees fans.

-[Featured Image by Kathy Willens/AP]
+[Featured Image by Kathy Willens/AP Photo]